ehzawad/shelterVim/docs/README.md

 > If you use python3 ...be sure to install python3-dev

+# Compiler set to gcc (this is very important)
 ## Now you can install the vimrc
 ### for build pre-sanity check

     export CXX=g++ CC=gcc ; unset CFLAGS CXXFLAGS LDLIBS

-jus using a single command
+jus using a single command (Use new macOS configuration, forget legacy software support)

     curl https://raw.githubusercontent.com/ehzawad/shelterVim/master/install.sh | cat > shelterVim.sh && bash shelterVim.sh && rm -f ./shelterVim.sh